Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

 The trade-off between bias and variance is clearly revealed by a closer look at the distributions of the estimated probability of dying produced by each model.
-Figure \ref{fig:tradeOff} displays these distributions for models I, III \& IV -- {\em Na\"{i}ve, Covariates} and {\em Covariates \& Space} under the {\sc Hyak} sampling strategy.
-The {\em Na\"{i}ve} model estimates are very spread out, always include the truth and have some bias; estimates from the {\em Covariates} model have very little spread, almost always miss the truth and have clear bias; and finally, estimates from the {\em Covariates \& Space} model have spread that is intermediate between the other two models, distributions that always include the truth, and about the same bias.
-Clearly the {\em Covariates \& Space} model displays the balance we are seeking: manageable bias, small spread, and importantly, distributions that always include the truth.
+Figure \ref{fig:tradeOff_n5200} displays these distributions for models I, III \& IV -- {\em Na\"{i}ve, Covariates} and {\em Covariates \& Space} under the {\sc Hyak} sampling strategy for $n=5,200$, while figures \ref{fig:tradeOff_n3900}-\ref{fig:tradeOff_n1300} in Appendix A.3 display these same distributions for $n=3,900, n=2,600$ and $n=1,300$, respectively.
+The {\em Na\"{i}ve} model estimates are very condensed, always miss the truth and have clear bias; estimates from the {\em Covariates} model also have very little spread, almost always miss the truth and have some bias; and finally, estimates from the {\em Covariates \& Space} model have large spread, however the distributions nearly always include the truth, and have much less bias.
+Clearly the {\em Covariates \& Space} model displays the balance we are seeking: small bias and manageable spread, and importantly, distributions that include the truth.
 This combination of sampling strategy and analytical approach provides our key objective: an indicator that is close to (and around) the truth most of the time.